-(This article has been republished from The Quint’s archives to mark Rajneesh’s death anniversary.
-It was originally published on January 2018.)
+(This article has been republished from The Quint’s archives to mark Rajneesh’s birth anniversary.
+It was originally published in January 2018.)

 “To avoid pain, they avoid pleasure.
 To avoid death, they avoid life,” was the motto practiced and preached by Osho Rajneesh, till his mysterious death on 19 January 1990.

 A vocal critic of socialism, Mahatma Gandhi, and Hindu religious orthodoxy, he earned himself the nickname ‘sex guru’ for his open-minded approach on human sexuality, a philosophy that only became acceptable with time.